 This light makes the dye glow and allows the doctors to look at blood vessels within the eye.
 Melanomas may not appear prominently in this test.
 However, various other eye problems can, and your doctor can tell if the problem is cancerous or not.

 Detailed cross-sectional images of the internal body parts can be seen through a CT scan, which effectively combines several x-rays.
 CT scan can help detect if the cancer has spread to parts outside the eye.
 It may be used to detect the spread of cancer to other body parts as well, such as the liver.

 Usually, a biopsy is performed to detect the presence of cancer.
 A small sliver of the tumor is removed and examined in a lab to detect the presence of cancer cells.
 Generally, biopsies are not performed for the purpose of detecting eye melanoma.

 This is because imaging tests and routine eye exam can accurately detect almost all cases of eye cancer.
 However, a biopsy can be useful for checking gene mutations and predicting prognosis.
 It can be performed for early detection in worrisome areas.
 It can also help in the selection of targeted drugs that will work best on the cancer.

-Board certified ophthalmologist Dr. Tanya Khan receives patients from Austin, Dallas, Texas, and nearby areas for safe and reliable eye care treatments.
+Board certified ophthalmologist Dr. Tanya Khan receives patients from Plano, Dallas, Texas, and nearby areas for safe and reliable eye care treatments.

 Contact Khan Eyelid and Facial Aesthetics and Oculoplastic & Reconstructive Surgeon Dr. Tanya Khan Today to Schedule an Appointment